Itz-SwirlZz/Official-Web-Page/peace-martini/index.md

 Peace Martini exists as the earliest structured outlet for unfiltered musical expression outside of rap.

 It began as SUNNDANE, but the name evolved due to personal dissatisfaction with how it was perceived.
-The goal was never to sound "normal" or "safe," but instead to embrace **unorthodoxy as identity**.
+The goal was never intending to sound "normal" or "safe," but embrace **unorthodoxy as identity**.

 The name *Peace Martini* reflects that philosophy: a contrast of calm (“Peace”) and complexity or refinement (“Martini”), representing emotional contradiction within the music itself.

 A personal challenge tied to the project was the idea that finishing or releasing an album would mark a milestone moment in life.
 That idea became symbolic over time and helped shape the emotional weight behind the project.

-Peace Martini is not just a music project—it is a documentation of growth through sound, emotion, and experimentation.
+Peace Martini is a music project & it's a documentation of growth through sound, emotion, and experimentation.

 ---